Price: $1,299 (starting), $1,549 (tested)

 Weight: 3.11 pounds

-The Samsung Galaxy Book2 Pro 360 ($1,249 to start) is an ultra-thin 2-in-1 laptop that's tailor-made for people who are always on the go.
+The Samsung Galaxy Book2 Pro 360 (starting at $1,299) is an ultra-thin 2-in-1 laptop that's tailor-made for people who are always on the go.
 Like last year's Samsung Galaxy Book Pro 360, this iteration features a gorgeous AMOLED screen that's perfect for media consumption.
 It's also ideal for work thanks to its speedy performance.

 In this Samsung Galaxy Book2 Pro 360 review, I'll detail all of the convertible's features and compare it to its predecessor and some of the best 2-in-1 laptops around.
 Is this device right for you?
 Read on to find out.